Zeioth/django-dual-authentication/README.rst

 -  Dec 2017: All it's working fine.
 No changes.
 -  Dec 2018: All it's working fine.
 No changes.
 -  Apr 2019: Added support for django 2.0+ and Python ~3.7.
+-  Jul 2020: All it's working fine.
+No changes.